code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-21-spring-jms-topic-example.md

 }
 {% endhighlight %}

-In the `Receiver` class we add an extra `receive()` method to demonstrate that we will receive the same message in each listener.
+In the `Receiver` class we add an extra `receive()` method to demonstrate that we can receive the same message on different listeners.

-Annotate the method with @JmsListener and specify the same destination.
-Once this is done Spring will create a subscription for each listener.
+Annotate the additional method with `@JmsListener` and specify the same destination.
+Spring will now create a dedicated subscription for each listener.

 {% highlight java %}
 package com.codenotfound.jms;